MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/known-issues.md

 ## RunScript

-**RunScript fails if the tab or page is not in focus**
+**RunScript action fails if the tab or page is not in focus**

-If you execute a RunScript on a tab or a page that is not in focus, the RunScript execute fails.
+If you execute a RunScript action on a tab or a page that is not in focus, the execution of RunScript action fails.

 **Example:**